 I’m currently looking for the right theme for a portfolio website.
 Although I’ve seen previews of hundreds of themes in the past, I always try to identify the themes of a personal portfolio websites of other freelance professionals.
 It is a very good technique to see what type of website you can create with different themes and a bit of customization.

-If you are scouting for a theme for any type of website, you’ll certainly be interested in themes used by websites in the same niche.
+If you are scouting for a theme for any website, you’ll certainly be interested in themes used by websites in the same niche.
 Personally, that alone is sufficient motivation to write this article.

-Using Third Party Websites
+Using Third Party WordPress Theme Detection Tools

 If it finds, that a website uses a proprietary theme or a customized theme, it also reports that.
 This is a nice choice for identifying WordPress themes, especially if you intend to purchase one based on what you’ve seen on different websites.
 The theme details the websites reports will let you know if the theme is free for download or whether it requires a purchase.